jordond/kmpalette/README.md

 ### Sources

-In order to generate a color palette, you must first have an `ImageBitmap` object.
+The `kmpalette-core` library provides the core functionality for generating color palettes from a `ImageBitmap` or a `Painter` object.

 This library provides some extensions artifacts for some popular sources.

 | Artifact                                                 | Library                                                                                                                | Loader                         | Input Class      | Demo                                                                                                                   |
 |----------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------|--------------------------------|------------------|------------------------------------------------------------------------------------------------------------------------|